Greg Scruggs

-Greg Scruggs (born August 17, 1990) is a defensive line coach for Wisconsin.
-Most recently he was the assistant defensive line coach for New York Jets.
-Scruggs is a former American football defensive end/tight end.
-He was drafted by the Seattle Seahawks in the seventh round of the 2012 NFL Draft.
-He played college football at Louisville.
+Greg Scruggs (born August 17, 1990) is an American football coach and former player who is the defensive line coach for the San Francisco 49ers of the National Football League (NFL).
+He played professionally in the NFL as a defensive end.

+Scruggs played college football for the Louisville Cardinals and was selected by the Seattle Seahawks in the 2012 NFL draft.
+He also played for the New England Patriots and the Chicago Bears.
+Scruggs was a defensive line coach for the New York Jets, Cincinnati Bearcats, and the Wisconsin Badgers.

 Early life

-Scruggs was born in Cincinnati, Ohio, and lived in the city's Winton Terrace housing project before joining the local Boys Hope Girls Hope residential program in 2003.
+Scruggs was born in Cincinnati, and lived in the city's Winton Terrace housing project before joining the local Boys Hope Girls Hope residential program in 2003.
 As a student at St. Xavier High School in Cincinnati, he lived in the Boys Hope House on campus.
 After playing the quad drums in the school marching band for three years and varsity basketball for two, he reluctantly joined the football team his senior year, at the behest of head coach Steve Specht.
 Scruggs graduated in 2008.

 College career

 Scruggs played defensive tackle for the University of Louisville Cardinals and graduated in 2011.